manNomi/react/compiler/packages/babel-plugin-react-compiler/src/__tests__/fixtures/compiler/error.incompatible-api-in-custom-hook.expect.md

 Custom hook `useMyCustomHook()` uses an incompatible API. useKnownIncompatible is known to be incompatible

 This API should be used directly in components, not wrapped in custom hooks.
-When used in a custom hook, React Compiler cannot optimize it properly, leading to silent failures in production..
+When used in a custom hook, React Compiler cannot optimize it properly, leading to silent failures in production.

 error.incompatible-api-in-custom-hook.ts:5:15
   3 |